Exercise Programme Following Varicose Veins Surgery

 You will need to start extremely gently for your safety and comfort.
 Begin by lightly rubbing in the Hirudoid cream, working it in an upward direction (towards the groin).
 Don’t use excessive pressure or you will only worsen the brusing.

 From approximately 4 weeks after the surgery you can begin to use a bit more pressure and include small circular movements over the lumps in your calf or thigh.

 Beyond 6 weeks

 See your surgeon for a post operative check.
 Continue all your exercises until you have no further symptoms.
 If you’re not normally someone who exercises regularly, consider making a 30 minute walk part of your daily routine for the rest if you’re life.

 As little as 2.5 hours of moderate activity every week (ideally as 30 minutes minimum every day) can reduce the chance of your veins recurring as well as improve your general and physical health.
 You are likely to live both a longer and happier life if you make this simple lifestyle change.
-If you need motivation go with a friend, join a walking group or buy a fitbit or other pedometer.
+If you need motivation go with a friend, join a walking group or buy a fitbit, smart watch or pedometer.

 If there are still lumps in your thigh or calf after 6 weeks, use a foam roller to massage the soft tissue daily.
 A professional massage can really help.
 It always seems to take twice as long as you think to recover from surgery.
 I still had some lumps remaining after 4 months.
 One year after the surgery I still had scars.
 However in time they all disappeared.
 I hope you also have a great outcome.